 I don't find it enjoyable to get invited to five or six Christmas parties.
-While I appreciate the sentiment of being in demand, every invite comes with a request for a dish and a white elephant gift.
-Honestly, I'm not pulling out my wallet, crockpot, or baking cookies for every party.
+I appreciate being in demand, but every invite comes with a request for a dish and a white elephant gift.
+I'm not pulling out my wallet, crockpot, or baking cookies for every party.
 Yep, I've become the mom who stops by the local pizza place for one or two $5 pizzas.
-Plus, the local grocery stores make some pretty good baked goods.
-I don't bake for people I don't feel close to.
-Baking and cooking is a sign of closeness that I simply can't create for acquaintances.
+Plus, the local grocery stores make some pretty tasty baked goods.
+I don't bake for strangers.
+Baking and cooking are signs of closeness not meant for acquaintances.

-I'm seriously starting to hate potlucks.
+I'm starting to hate potlucks.
 I bring a dish and limit my eating.
 It's more than being vegan.
-There's been this weird evolution of people refusing to use serving utensils at potlucks.
-I'm seeing too many children and adults putting their hands in bags of chips and sifting through the baked goodies to find the perfect match.
+People refuse to use serving utensils at potlucks.
+Too many children and adults grab chips with bare hands.
 Please stop breathing all over the cookies.
-Yes, I did see a string of hair hanging off a crockpot.
+I saw a string of hair hanging off a crockpot.
 Serving utensils are not suggestions.
 They're requirements.
-So, I look all weird because I'm eating a plate full of "I just opened this bag of chips, so I know your grubby hands haven't touched it."
+So, I look weird because I'm eating a plate full of "I opened this bag of chips, so I know your grubby hands haven't touched it."
 It's a great way to not gain weight during the holidays.

-This has started an odd family ritual where I slide up to one of my children or husband and whisper, "You might not want to eat that."
-It's funny how we pick up each others idiosyncrasies.
+I'll sidle up to my husband and children to whisper, "You might not want to eat that."
+It's funny how we pick up one another's idiosyncrasies.
 My son stepped out of the chip line because someone double dipped.
-He graciously allowed the person behind him to go instead.
+He allowed the person behind him to go instead.
 He didn't know how to warn the other person.
 My daughter chastised a friend for not wearing gloves when serving.
-We do the whole please don't drink after your friends, mono is real thing.
+We do the whole please don't drink after your friends, mono is real.
 You touch it or drink it, it's yours.
 No animals in the kitchen while you're preparing food either.

 This reminds me to be very careful of the ideas, fears, and anxieties I share with my children.
 They've taken each one of these food rules in.
 On a more serious level, I don't want my burdens to become their burdens.
 They observe so much of what I do and say.
 Many times, I'm unaware they've picked up some idea or concern about a certain situation or person.
 I am mindful of the impact of words.
 Am I creating unnecessary anxiety or fear?
 Am I causing them to doubt themselves?
 Am I creating an atmosphere of negativity?
-Yes, I've done all of the above.
 Now, I'm more aware of when this occurs.
-Often, I wonder how many of the habits they've picked up from me will require counseling in the future.
 I want to create space for them to form their own ideas and thoughts.
 They need the freedom to wrestle with uncomfortable and new ideas.
 They need the space to disagree with me.
-This space is what I hope to discuss in future posts.
+This space is what I plan to discuss in future posts.

 Wednesday, November 15, 2017